college-related/Notes_Old_question_solutions/3rd-Semester/MP/old_questions/2019-spring.md

         - These instruction affects flag.
         - _**Example: CMP R, CPI 20H, etc**_
     1. **Branching group**
-        - They are the instruction set that are used when the sequence of the program either conditionaly or unconditionaly.
+        - They are the instruction set that are used when the sequence of the program either conditionaly or unconditionaly jumps to another memory locations.
         - They only change the course of the program form one memory address to another memory address that maybe jumping back to older memory address, jumping few memory address or just move to another set of memory address block.
         - _**Example: JMP 1010H, JNC 2050H, etc**_
     1. **Control group**
-        - They are teh instruction set that are used to perform some control operation such as enabling or disabling interrupts, no operation, etc.
+        - They are the instruction set that are used to perform some control operation such as enabling or disabling interrupts, no operation, etc.
         - _**Example: NOP, HTL, etc**_

 ## 2b, WAP to find sum of given series 1 + 2<sup>2</sup> + 3<sup>2</sup> + ... + 10<sup>2</sup> Store the result in memory address 2040H and 2041H.